 Economic Strategy for Norfolk and Suffolk

-The Economic Strategy for Norfolk and Suffolk is a shared endeavour between businesses, education providers, local councils, the voluntary and community sector and is led by New Anglia LEP.
+The Economic Strategy for Norfolk and Suffolk, published in 2017, is a shared endeavour between businesses, education providers, local councils, the voluntary and community sector and is led by New Anglia LEP.
 It outlines ambitious plans for future growth across Norfolk and Suffolk.

-Bringing together public and private sector partners, it focuses on the actions we need to take in the coming years to help secure long term success.
+Bringing together public and private sector partners, it focuses on the actions which need to be taken in the coming years to help secure long term success.

 We want Norfolk and Suffolk to be: